versionone/vue/docs/pages/contributing/Components.md

 ```

 ## Submitting a New Component <a name="component-submission"></a>
 Please ensure the above requirements are met.
-Once done, submit a PR from your component's branch to the current version under development's branch.
+Once done, submit a PR from your component's branch to `master`.